 - The material is not built to withstand the local weather and will collapse at the first sign of bad weather

-- Generally they have a shorter life span
+- Generally, they have a shorter lifespan

 - They can be below Industry standards

-There is a huge push for manufacturers and suppliers to be careful whom they form relationships with internationally and to only import products that are of good quality and tested to meet industry standards.
+There is a huge push for manufacturers and suppliers to be careful with whom they form relationships with internationally and to only import products that are of good quality and tested to meet industry standards.
 Most of the time the issue is not with the Chinese exporter, but rather the choice the supplier has made to import and sell the cheaper materials or products.
-It is a tough game as it can be very temping due to the greater profit margins.
+It is a tough game as it can be very tempting due to the greater profit margins.

 Cheap Sheds is no stranger to international trade.
 The plastic sheds are imported from America and Israel and have been carefully picked to ensure they meet Australian Standards.
 The steel shed ranges are all Australian and New Zealand made because at this point they are still the best sheds on the market for the local market.